Brachyplatystoma filamentosum: Relation to humans

 These large species are used as food for people in South America, specifically the communities that are housed around the rivers.
 The skin residue is high in fatty acids and proteins, and is a usable alternative for several products, including gelatin.
 Gelatin is primarily produced using cows, which may introduce the risk of bovine spongiform encephalopathy.
 Fish residue as an alternative would mitigate this risk, as well as the other consequences of using cattle products.

-Piraiba have often been said to be man-eaters, with claims of attacks or human remains having been reported.
+Piraíba have often been said to be man-eaters, with claims of attacks or human remains having been reported.
 As recounted in the book Through the Brazilian Wilderness, during the Roosevelt–Rondon Scientific Expedition, Theodore Roosevelt and company claimed to have consumed a 3.5 ft-long catfish of an unspecified species that contained the mostly digested remains of a monkey, which "astounded" the American expeditioners.
-Brazilian members of the expedition though shared stories of the piraiba; "a grayish-white fish over nine feet long, with the usual disproportionately large head and gaping mouth, with a circle of small teeth"; the expedition's doctor had witnessed two men killing a piraiba using their machetes after the fish had apparently jumped towards their canoe "with open mouth", with the fish's carcass subsequently paraded around town.
-Colonel Rondon said that the people inhabiting the lower Madeira constructed "stockaded enclosures in the water in which they bathed", ostensibly to protect from both the piraiba and the "big cayman"; the catfish were as or even more feared than the "big cayman" by swimmers, as the piraiba's habit of ambushing from the "bottom of the water" supposedly made it more dangerous than the caimans, which were more visible in comparison.
+Brazilian members of the expedition though shared stories of the piraíba; "a grayish-white fish over nine feet long, with the usual disproportionately large head and gaping mouth, with a circle of small teeth"; the expedition's doctor had witnessed two men killing a piraíba using their machetes after the fish had apparently jumped towards their canoe "with open mouth", with the fish's carcass subsequently paraded around town.
+Colonel Rondon said that the people inhabiting the lower Madeira constructed "stockaded enclosures in the water in which they bathed", ostensibly to protect from both the piraíba and the "big cayman"; the catfish were as or even more feared than the "big cayman" by swimmers, as the piraíba's habit of ambushing from the "bottom of the water" supposedly made it more dangerous than the caimans, which were more visible in comparison.

 Furthermore, in one account documented on the television series River Monsters, a local fisherman was apparently found having been swallowed head-first up to his waist by a piraíba, with neither the fish nor the fisherman surviving the encounter.
 However, the episode itself states that the details surrounding this account are vague and unreliable.

 Piraíba are sometimes kept in aquaria, although the adults need a very large tank to accommodate their active swimming habits.